noelwelsh/noelwelsh.com/posts/2019-11-05-scalabridge-season-two.md

 We need to do a lot of work on curriculum development to fix the issue with continuity.
 I suspect we'll end up with five or more different levels.
 It's debatable if we even need defined levels, though I think giving some guidance to students on starting points and achievable goals is a good thing.

-At some point we need to pick up our marketing, to get new students into the event.
-Right now my focus is on curriculum development so this will probably have to wait.
+At some point we need to pick up our marketing to get new students into the event.
+Right now my focus is on curriculum development and marketing will probably have to wait.

 Though the intensive on-season has finished, we will keep running ScalaBridge at a reduced frequency of once a month.
 We already have meeting booked for November, December, and January.
 Our next on season will probably start in February 2020.